keepgoing1995/covid-policy-tracker/documentation/interpretation_guide.md

 | **0- Equivalent/comparable to pre-Covid times** | **1-Significant differences to pre-Covid times, significant behavioural and/or operational differences**|
 | --- | --- |
-No social distancing <br /> Full capacity <br /> Regular opening hours <br /> No facial covering requirement <br /> Any recommended change to operations (such as use of facial coverings) that is not a recommendation to close | Regular Lateral Flow Testing <br /> Social distancing <br /> Requirement for facial coverings <br /> Altered operating times <br /> Reduced capacity <br /> Use of close contact bubbles <br /> Significant cleaning and ventilation <br /> Requirement to check in with track and trace  |
+No social distancing <br /> Full capacity <br /> Regular opening hours <br /> Any recommended change to operations (such as use of facial coverings) that is not a recommendation to close | Regular Lateral Flow Testing <br /> Social distancing <br />  Altered operating times <br /> Reduced capacity <br /> Use of close contact bubbles <br /> Significant cleaning and ventilation <br /> Requirement to check in with track and trace  |

 ### V1- Vaccine prioritisation